-We may have been a PFIC for the period ended December 31, 2016, and may be a PFIC in subsequent years.
+We believe that we were not a PFIC for the year ended December 31, 2017, but our PFIC status for such year may not be free from doubt.
+Regardless of our PFIC status for the year ended December 31, 2017, we could be a PFIC in subsequent years.
 The tests for determining PFIC status depend upon a number of factors, some of which are beyond our control and can be subject to uncertainties.
-Accordingly, we cannot provide certainty to U.S. Holders that we were or were not a PFIC for the period ended December 31, 2016, or any future year.
+Accordingly, we cannot provide certainty to U.S. Holders that we were or were not a PFIC for the year ended December 31, 2017, or any future year.
 We will use commercially reasonable efforts to provide information as to our status as a PFIC and the PFIC status of any subsidiary in which the Company owns more than 50% of such subsidiary's total aggregate voting power to U.S. Holders who make a written request for such information.